llpeterson/congestion/avoidance.md

 but it's probably most accurate to think of "avoidance" as a subset of "control."

-This section describes three different congestion-avoidance mechanisms.
+This section describes two different approaches to congestion-avoidance.
-The first two take a similar approach: They put a small amount of additional functionality into the router to assist the end node in the anticipation of congestion.
-The third mechanism is very different from the first two: It attempts to avoid congestion purely from the end nodes.
+The first puts a small amount of additional functionality into the router to assist the end node in the anticipation of congestion.
+This approach is often referred to as *Active Queue Management*  (AQM).
+The second approach attempts to avoid congestion purely from the end hosts.
+This approach is implemented in TCP, making it variant of the congestion control mechainsms described in the previous section.

+## Active Queue Management (DECbit, RED, ECN)

+The first approach requires changes to routers, which has never been the Internet's preferred way of introducing new features, but nonetheless, has been a constant source of consternation over the last 20 years.
+The problem is that while it's generally agreed that routers are in an ideal position to detect the onset of congestion—i.e., their queues start to fill up—there has not been a consensus on exactly what the best algorithm is.
+The following describes two of the classic mechanisms, and concludes with a brief discussion of where things stand today.

-## DECbit
+### DECbit

 The first mechanism was developed for use on the Digital Network Architecture (DNA), a connectionless network with a connection-oriented